archont00/arch-linux-luks-tpm-boot/README.md

 ## Install Arch Linux + GRUB + encrypted system

 It is up to you how you want to have your disks setup - read through the Arch Linux Wiki pages on [partitioning](https://wiki.archlinux.org/index.php/Partitioning) and setup your full disk [encryption](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system), just make sure you have a separate unencrypted partition for /boot.
+You can also [convert](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption#Encrypt_an_unencrypted_filesystem) unencrypted partition to LUKS.

 E.g.
 ```